tkglaser/challenge.shell.01/README.md

 ```

 ## Configuration
 The application expects a file called `appsettings.json` to be in the current directory.
 This file contains a list of products and offers.
 It can be found in this repo at `PriceCalculator/appsettings.json`.
 If the configuration file is not found, an exception is thrown informing the user that the file is missing.
-This is intentional because there is not much value in running without the config and I did not want to hard-code a default config.
+This is intentional because there is not much value in running without the config and hardcoding a default config is dangerous because it can mask configuration errors.

 ## Testing the application